 Professional Publications & Contributions

 Microbiology; microbial ecology; molecular genetics.
 The native microflora of the mammalian gastrointestinal system consists of a diverse array of microbes existing in dynamic relationship with each other and with the host.
 Whether a bacterial strain can colonize and whether it establishes a commensal or pathogenic relationship with the host depend on complex interactions between bacteria and host and among the bacteria.
-Our recent work is aimed at identifying plasmid-encoded factors that help E. coli to colonize and establish either commensal or pathogenic interactions.
+Recent work is aimed at identifying plasmid-encoded factors that help E. coli to colonize and establish either commensal or pathogenic interactions.
 We are focusing on the role of a specific bacterial plasmid and the anti-bacterial toxin it encodes.
 We are using two approaches.
 The first is to model the interactions between toxin-producing and non-producing E. coli through in vitro competition experiments, and the second is to analyze the effects of the plasmid on the interaction of E. coli with mammalian host cells.

 Current Grant Support